zzzprojects/docs/entityframework.net/pages/querying-data/projection.md

  - Projection queries improve the efficiency of your application because only specific fields are retrieved from your database.
  - It is used to create a query that selects from a set of entities in your model but returns results that are of a different type.
- - When you have the data, you can project or filter it as you want the data before output.
+ - When you have the data, you can project or filter it as you want before output.

 ## Anonymous Type

 Anonymous types provide an easy way to create a new type without initializing them.
-In the following example, the projection query load the authors data into this Anonymous Type.
+In the following example, the projection query loads the authors' data into this Anonymous Type.

 ```csharp
 var authors = context.Authors